Injuries & other circumstances:

 We encounter this concern several times a year (pregnancy, injury, etc.) and like other large marathons the Portland Marathon has had a 40 year policy of no rollovers, refunds, transfers or exchanges (between individuals or events) regardless if they are medical reasons or not.

 What we suggest you do is consider running as much as you can of the full and stopping at the halfway point.
 You can get a time after the event because there is a timing mat at this location.
-Near the halfway point is Portland Brewing Company/Restaurant and there will be several shuttles coming by this location to take you back to the start.
-Or you could have a friend meet you, or take light rail back.
+You can have a friend meet you, or take light rail back.

 There is still something you can do with your entry fee if you choose not to participate.
 You can use it as a tax deductible charitable donation, as we are a 501(c)3 nonprofit organization.
 Last year runners and walkers raised over $2 million for charities, and we donated over $150,000 to local clubs, teams and other nonprofits.
 For your tax purposes, the Portland Marathon tax ID number is 93-1015627.